We Build Relationships

 Higher Education: University of North Florida Scholarship

-Through the NGM Charitable Foundation, Main Street America has established a $25,000 scholarship program at the University of North Florida (UNF) to fund educational opportunities for students enrolled in the College of Education and Human Services.
+Through the NGM Charitable Foundation, Main Street America Insurance has established a $25,000 scholarship program at the University of North Florida (UNF) to fund educational opportunities for students enrolled in the College of Education and Human Services.
 The scholarship program is one of the key components of our long-term relationship with the public university.

 Primary and Secondary Education

-In partnership with UNF’s College of Education and Human Services Urban Professional Development Schools program, Main Street America has supported Woodland Acres Elementary School in Duval County, Fla., since 2009.
+In partnership with UNF’s College of Education and Human Services Urban Professional Development Schools program, Main Street America Insurance has supported Woodland Acres Elementary School in Duval County, Fla., since 2009.
 This partnership includes a dedicated team of our Jacksonville employees who volunteered to tutor students monthly at the public elementary school.

 In addition to onsite tutoring, our year-round support of Woodland Acres also includes several other activities, including a fifth-grade field trip to our corporate headquarters, a summer reading book drive and book fair, and a back-to-school supplies campaign.